9 Best Tips For Healthier Popcorn

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Popping it in oil, however, is a great way to consume a healthy portion of fat to control hunger.
+“Popping it in oil, however, is a great way to consume a healthy portion of fat to control hunger,” Jeffers says.

-- Avoid microwave popcorn.
 In general, microwave popcorn is the least healthy option.
 It often contains a lot of salt, the flavorings are artificial and people tend to eat too much because of the large portion size of most bags.

-If you feel like you must have it, use small amounts — 2 to 3 teaspoons — and gradually cut it out altogether.
-When you purchase buttered or extra-buttered popcorn at a movie theater, a chemical is added to the food.
+If you feel like you must have it, use 2 to 3 teaspoons and gradually cut it out altogether.
+When you purchase buttered or extra buttered popcorn at a movie theater, a chemical is added to the food.
 If you add extra butter, you are getting at least one and a half times the normal butter serving.
 But, if you are eating movie theater popcorn and adding butter, the damage is probably already done.